44 Free To-Do List & Checklist Templates (Word, Excel, PDF)

 Choose the right app (or paper)

-The first step of creating a to-do list is choosing which medium you want to use.
+The first step in creating a to-do list is choosing which medium you want to use.
 You have to decide whether you want to use an app or a paper notebook.
 If you choose the wrong medium, you may not stick with your list, which defeats the purpose of having a to-do list in the first place.

 And most of the time, these apps save your data on the cloud, which means you can’t lose your lists.
 But don’t choose apps just because they have all these advantages over papers.
 Instead, find out which one works for you and go along with it.